Best Cold Plunge Tubs (2026)

 Summary

 For most buyers, the budget tier is where the action is.
-The Ice Barrel 300 (~$1,150) is an insulated freestanding barrel with chiller-ready ports and a 77-gal capacity, made of recycled LLDPE in the USA. [src6] The Cold Pod (~$125) and Ice Pod Pro (~$79) are insulated portable tubs that handle ice or an add-on chiller, and the Polar Dive (~$1,000-1,200) bundles a compact 1/3 HP chiller that hits 39°F. [src2, src5] Tall users should check interior length, not gallons: the Nordic Wave Viking has the smallest vertical footprint but is cramped above 6'2", while the Renu Cold Stoic 3.0 (~$11,399) and Morozko Forge target buyers who want handcrafted wood or commercial-grade ice-making. [src1, src2] Note that nearly all premium chiller brands sell direct-to-consumer — Amazon availability concentrates in portable inflatables, barrels, and standalone chillers. [src2, src5]
+The Ice Barrel 300 (~$1,150) is an insulated freestanding barrel with chiller-ready ports and a 77-gal capacity, made of recycled LLDPE in the USA. [src6] The Cold Pod (~$88) and Ice Pod Pro (~$79) are insulated portable tubs that handle ice or an add-on chiller, and the Polar Dive (~$1,000-1,200) bundles a compact 1/3 HP chiller that hits 39°F. [src2, src5] The biggest 2026 price move is the Nordic Wave Viking (now ~$5,990, down from ~$8,000+), which makes the vertical chiller tub the cheapest way into the premium tier — though it stays cramped above 6'2".
+The Renu Cold Stoic 3.0 (~$11,399) and Morozko Forge (from ~$12,490) target buyers who want handcrafted wood, hot/cold dual therapy, or commercial-grade ice-making. [src1, src2, src8] Note that nearly all premium chiller brands sell direct-to-consumer — Amazon availability concentrates in portable inflatables, barrels, and standalone chillers, so those buy links point at the brands' own product pages. [src2, src5]

 Top 11 Models Compared